Redgram/redgram-for-reddit/README.md

 ------------

-**I am currently practicing RxJava and implementing the image manager that will be responsible for viewing the possible image types and sizes.**
+**Status:** Implementing the image manager that will be responsible for viewing the possible image types and sizes.

-Watch this repo as I will be updating it frequently from now on.